Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Introduction

 \item \textbf{2.5D Spatio-Sequential Ensemble with projection stacks:} We develop a novel ensemble of 2.5D models that integrates complementary features from slice stacks and, uniquely, projection stacks derived from the approximated vertebral volumes, ensuring robust fracture classification.

-\item \textbf{End-to-end projection-based framework:} We propose a complete pipeline for automated cervical spine fracture detection that leverages 2D projections for localization and segmentation, thereby performing these tasks in a lower-dimensional space compared to traditional 3D volumetric approaches.
+\item \textbf{End-to-end projection-based framework:} We propose a complete pipeline for automated cervical spine fracture detection that leverages 2D projections for localization and for vertebra mask approximation, recasting the segmentation stage in a lower-dimensional space rather than relying on traditional 3D segmentation.

+\item \textbf{Robustness and error-propagation analysis:} We quantify how inaccuracies in the localization and segmentation stages propagate through the multi-stage pipeline to downstream vertebra-level and patient-level fracture diagnosis.

-\item \textbf{Clinical validation:} We conduct an interobserver variability study with three expert radiologists and analyze agreement patterns between readers, the model, and the dataset reference standard.. \end{itemize}
+\item \textbf{Clinical validation:} We conduct an interobserver variability study with three expert radiologists and analyze agreement patterns between readers, the model, and the dataset reference standard. \end{itemize}

 The remainder of this paper is organized as follows.
 Section 2 provides a comprehensive review of related work, highlighting existing approaches to cervical spine fracture detection and relevant developments in deep learning for medical imaging.
 Section 3 outlines the proposed methodology, including details of the dataset, data preprocessing, model architectures, and evaluation metrics.
-Section 4 presents the experimental results and compares the performance of the proposed pipeline against baseline detection models.
-Section 5 discusses the limitations of the current study and outlines potential directions for future research.
-Finally, Section 6 concludes the paper with a summary of key findings and contributions.
+Section 4 presents the experimental results across the detection, segmentation, and fracture-recognition stages, together with the error-propagation and interobserver analyses and a comparison with existing methods.
+Section 5 discusses the findings and their bearing on the viability of projection-driven approximation.
+Section 6 outlines the limitations of the study and directions for future research.
+Finally, Section 7 concludes the paper with a summary of key findings and contributions.